tinymce/tinymce-docs/_includes/release-notes/new-features.md

 A skin usually changes the color scheme of a button, dialog, etc. while the theme applies to the whole editor including its functionality and has dependant skins to change the appearance.

-In TinyMCE 5.0 the **Silver** theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and inlite theme).
+In TinyMCE 5.0 the **Silver** theme contains a set of configurable UI components that could be used to replace the current customizations (modern, inline, and distraction-free theme).
 Silver is enabled by default if a theme is not specified.

 ### Page Embed